WasathTheekshana/delicious-app/README.md

 # delicious-app
 Delicious food ordering app using React JS.

     npm start
  Starts the development server.

     npm run build
 Bundles the app into static files for production.

     npm test
 Starts the test runner.

     npm run eject
 Removes this tool and copies build dependencies, configuration files and scripts into the app directory.
 If you do this, you can’t go back!

 We suggest that you begin by typing:

     cd deliciousss
     npm start

-Happy hacking!
+<b>Happy hacking!</b>